What is Further Mathematics?

 The Canadian lynx feeds almost exclusively on the snowshoed hare.
 As the lynx eat hares, the hare population goes down; but then the lynx run out of food, so their population decreases, which means less hares get eaten, etc. Can you model how the population of one affects the population of the other?

 You probably know that the volume of a sphere is .
 But can you prove it?

 Further Maths will allow you to answer these and many other questions!

 What Mathematics will I do?

-If you are a good Mathematician who is likely to get an A or preferably A* at GCSE plus a range of other good grades, you should consider taking AS Mathematics and AS Further Maths.
+If you are a good Mathematician who is likely to get a grade 7 (or preferably grade 8 or 9) at GCSE, plus a range of other good grades, you should consider taking A-level Mathematics and Further Maths.

 Mathematics is highly valued in a very wide range of careers and professions as it provides good evidence of the ability to think clearly and logically.
 It is accepted almost everywhere as a good entry qualification for practically every subject at degree level.
 It is usually a requirement for anyone interested in Physics, Engineering, Statistics, Computing, Economics and other scientific and business related careers.

 By also studying Further Maths, the extra depth and breadth of modules you study will give better preparation for degrees in Mathematics, Engineering or Physics.
 Studying Further Mathematics is seen as an indication of high academic aptitude which is often essential when making applications to certain courses and universities.
 It is also considered to be a facilitating subject by the Russell Group of universities.

 For A-level Further Maths you must have at least a Grade 7 (preferably Grade 8 or 9) in GCSE Maths (at the higher tier).
 You must also do A-level Maths.